 If you or someone you know has not felt safe while participating in ringette or ringette related activities, and would like to report a serious incident to Ringette Nova Scotia, please contact Stacey Sloan, Executive Director, at 902-425-5450 ext.
 335 or by email at firstname.lastname@example.org.

-Access the helpline toll free from 8 a.m. to 8 p.m.
-(Eastern Time), seven days a week by telephone, text, live chat or email in both official languages.
+The Helpline is anonymous, confidential, and bilingual.
+It is open 7 days a week, from 8 a.m. to 8 p.m (Eastern time) by telephone, text, live chat or email in both official languages.

 The Canadian Sport Helpline is funded by Government of Canada.